hady-asaker/design-patterns-practice/Structural/Task_05/README.md

 4- Implement the Implementor:

 * The Implementor implementation is the class that implements the Implementor interface.
 In this case, you can create a new class Weapon that implements the WeaponInterface.
-* This class should have a method useWeapon(CharacterInterface $character) that takes a Character object and applies the weapon to it.
+* This class should have a method useWeapon().
 The Weapon class represents the weapon and how it is used by the character.

 5- Test the Bridge.